 Lhermitte’s sign is a brief, stabbing, electric-shock-like sensation that runs from the back of the head down the spine, brought on by bending the neck forward.
 Medications, including anticonvulsants, may be used to prevent the pain, or a soft collar may be used to limit neck flexion.

-Burning, aching or “girdling” around the body are all neurologic in origin.
+Burning, aching or “girdling” around the body (sometimes referred to as the "MS Hug") are all neurologic in origin.
 The technical name for them is dysesthesias.
-These pains are often treated with the anticonvulsant medication gabapentin (Neurontin®).
+These painful sensations typically affect the legs and feet, but may also affect the arms and trunk (such as the feeling of constriction around the abdomen or chest area known as the "MS Hug").
+They can be very uncomfortable -- even quite painful -- but are not dangerous or necessarily disabling unless they are severe enough to interfere with a person's activities.
+Dysesthesias are often treated with the anticonvulsant medication gabapentin (Neurontin®).
 Dysesthesias may also be treated with an antidepressant such as amitriptyline (Elavil®), which modifies how the central nervous system reacts to pain.
 Other treatments include wearing a pressure stocking or glove, which can convert the sensation of pain to one of pressure; warm compresses to the skin, which may convert the sensation of pain to one of warmth; and over-the-counter acetaminophen (Tylenol® and others) which may be taken daily, under a physician’s supervision.

 Treating acute pain: